Uberspace/lab/source/guide_code-server.rst

 .. tag_list::

-code-server_  is `VS Code`_ running on a remote server, in this guide your Uberspace, accessible through the browser.
+code-server_  is `VS Code`_ running on a remote server, in this guide your Uberspace, accessible through the browser. `VS Code `_ is a modern code editor with integrated Git support, a code debugger, smart autocompletion, and customizable and extensible features.
+This means that you can use various devices running different operating systems, and always have a consistent development environment on hand.

 ----